zmoore-usgs/coastal-hazards/README.md

 If we then make some changes to the portal code and want to rebuild and relaunch the portal container with our changes we do the following in a new terminal:

-1. Stop and remove the existing container via `docker-compose stop cch_portal && docker-compose rm cch_portal`
+1. Stop and remove the existing container via `docker-compose stop cch_portal`
 2. The terminal that was running the portal container should be available again so switch back to that terminal and execute `docker-compose build cch_portal && docker-compose up cch_portal` which will rebuild the portal image from local sources and then re-launch the newly built image into a new container.

 Note that, as described above, we can combine the docker-compose build and up commands into a single command via: `docker-compose up --build cch_portal` which is a perfectly acceptable replacement command for the one listed in step 2.